DIY Rain Chains

 Get really creative and visit your local flea market to find interesting metal objects that you can use in your rain chain.
 Think old vintage spoons, even metal teapots, tin cups, old keys or large picture hooks.

-Plastic is a very versatile material for rain chains, but does have some drawbacks you need to be aware of.
+Plastic is a very versatile material for rain chains.
+Unfortunately, it does have some drawbacks you need to be aware of.
 Sun ages plastic very quickly, and it will quickly become brittle and break if in a sunny spot.
-It also stretches quite easily when it becomes hot, so your chain should include some metal links to prevent this.
-But there are so many fun colours and plastic items you can upcycle for a rain chain such as plastic bottles which can be cut into all sorts of shapes like flowers or vessels.
+Furthermore, it also stretches quite easily when it becomes hot.
+Your chain should include some metal links to prevent stretching.
+But there are so many fun colours and plastic items you can upcycle for a rain chain, such as plastic bottles, which can be cut into all sorts of shapes like flowers or vessels.

-Have a look at Pinterest to discover some amazing inspiration if you want to create your own.
-It can be a fun and relatively easy weekend project, as long as you gather all your materials and tools before you start.
+Have a look at Pinterest to discover some amazing rain chain inspiration if you want to create your own.
+It can be a fun and relatively easy weekend project as long as you gather all your materials and tools before you start.

 Source: